emundus/tchooz/README.md

 ## Branches
 - **master** : This branch is the main branch.
 This contains the latest stable version of the application.
 It is protected and can only be updated by a merge request.
 - **hotfix** : This branch is used to prepare the next patch.
 This is created from the master branch and merged into the master branch.
 Only minor fixes (style, translations, minor impacts) are allowed to be committed directly in this branch.
 It's recommended to create a new branch from this one to fix a bug.
-- **hotfix/xxx** : These branches are used to fix a bug.
+- **patch/xxx** : These branches are used to fix a bug.
 They are created from the master branch and merged into the hotfix branch.
 - **release** : This branch is used to prepare the next release.
 This is created from the dev branch and merged into the master branch.
 - **dev** : This branch is used to test new features.
 This is created from the master branch and merged into the release branch.
 It's recommended to create a new branch from this one to develop a new feature.
 - **feature/xxx** : These branches are used to develop a new feature.
 They are created from the dev branch and merged into the dev branch.
 - **platform/xxx** : These branches are used to deploy a new feature in a specific environment.
-They are created from the dev branch and never merged.
+They are created from the dev branch.

 ## Simple gitflow